Children with allergies

 The excess mucus production in the nose and sinuses that occurs in children suffering from seasonal allergies can block the nasal passages.
 This causes sleep problems in almost 90% of children with seasonal allergies.

-Teens suffering from these types of seasonal allergy symptoms during end of year exams are twice as likely to drop a grade from their winter marks compared to kids without seasonal allergies.
+Teens suffering from these types of seasonal allergy symptoms during end of year exams are twice as likely to drop a grade from their winter marks compared to those without seasonal allergies.

 STUDIES